phytest-devs/phytest-temporal-signal-example/README.md

 phytest ice_viruses.py -a data/ice_viruses_cleaned.fasta -t data/ice_viruses_cleaned.fasta.treefile
 ```

-Using the cleaned dataset all our tests pass, giving us confidence in process with our analysis.
+Using the cleaned dataset all our tests pass, giving us confidence to progress with our analysis.

 ```
 rootdir: /Users/wytamma/programming/phytest-temporal-signal-example